symfony/ux/src/Typed/Resources/doc/index.rst

     </div>

 That's it!
-Typed now shows the messages defined in the list passed as argument.
+Typed now shows the messages defined in the `strings` argument.
 You can customize the way those messages are typed.
 Parameters are exactly the same as for the `typed library`_